-Beta Galactosidase is an exoglycosidase which hydrolyzes the beta-glycosidic bond formed between a galactose and its organic moiety.
+Beta-galactosidase is an exoglycosidase which hydrolyzes the beta-glycosidic bond formed between a galactose and its organic moiety.
 Deficiencies in the protein in humans can result in galactosialidosis or Morquio B syndrome.
-In E. coli, the gene of beta-galactosidase, the lacZ gene, is present as part of the inducible system lac operon which is activated in the presence of lactose when glucose level is low.
-E. coli beta Galactosidase is commonly used in molecular biology as a reporter marker to monitor gene expression.
-Another popular use for beta Galactosidase is in blue/white screening to identify recombinant clones.
-Beta Galactosidase can be split in two peptides, lacZalpha and LacZOmega, neither of which is active by itself but when both are present together, spontaneously reassemble into a functional enzyme.
+In E. coli, the gene of beta-galactosidase, the lacZ gene, is present as part of the inducible system lac operon, which is activated in the presence of lactose when glucose level is low.
+E. coli beta-galactosidase is commonly used in molecular biology as a reporter marker to monitor gene expression.
+Another popular use for beta-galactosidase is in blue/white screening to identify recombinant clones.
+Beta-galactosidase can be split into two peptides, lacZalpha and LacZOmega, neither of which is active by itself but when both are present together, spontaneously reassemble into a functional enzyme.
 This property is exploited in many cloning vectors.
-The presence or absence of an active beta Galactosidase may be detected through addition of artificial chromogenic substrates such as X-gal, fluorescent substrates such as Fluorescein di-beta-D-galactopyranoside (FDG), luminescent substrates and others.
-Beta Galactosidase activity at pH 6 is an indicator of senescent cells not found in presenescent, quiescent or dividing cells.
+The presence or absence of an active beta-galactosidase may be detected through addition of artificial chromogenic substrates such as X-gal, fluorescent substrates such as Fluorescein di-beta-D-galactopyranoside (FDG), luminescent substrates, and others.
+Beta-galactosidase activity at pH 6 is an indicator of senescent cells not found in presenescent, quiescent or dividing cells.

 b-gal fusion protein; Beta-Gal; beta-gal fusion protein; betagal; bgal; ß-gal; ß-galactosidase; ßgal